DrChooper/BIOC4001_RBP/more/WorkShop2.md

 - [RNA Bind-N-Seq (RBNS) Experimental Protocol](https://www.encodeproject.org/documents/f2cef92c-ae02-4d83-b31b-fdcec62e5356/@@download/attachment/original_RBNS_Experimental_protocol.pdf)
 - [RNA Bind-N-Seq (RBNS) Computational Pipeline](https://www.encodeproject.org/documents/c8b3442a-7e63-4847-af11-c72597bf65b3/@@download/attachment/RBNS_Computational_Pipeline_Aug_2016_update_Dec2018.pdf)

+*What are the "bits" units mean: This is a quantitative measure or frequency of observation measure.
+"How often do I encounter this base in this position".
+The statistics are derived from evolution-conservation.
+Bits because there are only descrete options e.g. C,G,U,A. Similary to computing there is only so much information contained.
+They to not add up to the top due to variation across postion of the bases (entropy of the information content and unequal conservation)*
+- **[Calculating Sequence Logos](https://resources.qiagenbioinformatics.com/manuals/clcmainworkbench/800/index.php?manual=BE_Sequence_logo.html):** e.g. Online Manual from Qiagen

 ### Keys to Figures
 You can find my docs here. **Remember that these are my cheat notes so there are typos and formatting things etc.** Use it as a help rather than gospel.
 There is probably too much info in there for your purposes but feel free to exceed my expertise!
 The main aim is to be sure that you understand yourself so you can criticaly assess other people's work.

 📄 [Miranda *et al*., 2017](https://raw.githubusercontent.com/DrChooper/BIOC4001_RBP/main/more/downloads/Miranda_2017_SolutionKey.docx)